inedu/frameTalk/README.md

 frameTalk object is the only public object that frameTalk.js exposes.
 It has following public methods and properties:

 <h3>frameTalk.debuging</h3>
 **description:** Sets or gets the debuging setting.
-Default is false.
-Set to true to console.log anything that frameTalk does in the specific window or iFrame.
+Default is true to help you connect the iFrames.
+It logs all frameTalk actions in browser console.

 ```javascript
 frameTalk.debuging = true;